• mina86.com

-Perusing glossy magazines,1 I was made aware of CVE-2024-2912 which describes how a POST request can lead to Remote Code Execution (RCE) in BentoML servers.
+Perusing glossy magazines,1 I was made aware of CVE-2024-2912 which describes how a POST request could lead to remote code execution (RCE) in BentoML servers.
 A feature most users would rather live without.
 Bugs happen and I don’t want to criticise the developers unjustly, but knowing the root of the issue was Python’s pickle module, I can only wonder: How the fuck is this still happening?

 pickle is insecure by design